-- Litigation and other legal proceedings.
-The Telefónica Group is party to lawsuits and other legal proceedings in the ordinary course of its business, the financial outcome of which is generally uncertain.
+Litigation and other legal proceedings.
+The Telefónica Group is party to lawsuits and other legal, regulatory and antitrust proceedings in the ordinary course of its business, the final outcome of which is generally uncertain.
 Litigation and regulatory proceedings are inherently unpredictable.
-An adverse outcome in, or any settlement of, these or other proceedings (including any that may be asserted in the future) could result in significant costs and may have a material adverse effect on the Telefónica Group's business, financial position, results of operations and cash flow. - D.2 Indicate whether the company or group has been exposed to different types of risk (operational, technological, financial, legal, reputational, fiscal, etc.) during the year:
+An adverse outcome in, or any settlement of, these or other proceedings (including any that may be asserted in the future) may have a material adverse effect on the Telefónica Group's business, financial condition, results of operations and cash flow.